 Visit the Chandar Nahan Lake:

 Located near the Chanshal peak at a height of nearly 4,000 metres, the lake is a popular fishing spot.
-This lake is the place from where the Pabbar river originates, and is set amongst the tranquillity of the deodar and pine forests.
+This lake is the place from where the Pabbar river originates and is set amongst the tranquillity of the deodar and pine forests.

 Visit the Jubbal Palace:

-Built partly in the Chinese design, the Jubbal palace is an imposing and maginificent structure that was home to the royal family of Jubbal.
+Built partly in the Chinese design, the Jubbal palace is an imposing and magnificent structure that was home to the royal family of Jubbal.
 Its cream coloured hue, sloping roof and red chimneys are much admired by visitors.
 Designed by a French architect, it is a combination of Indian and European architecture.

-Visit Khara Pathhar:
+Visit Khara Patthar:

-A beautiful valley with lush green apple orchards, Khara Pathhar derives its name from a natural boulder which is shaped like an egg.
+A beautiful valley with lush green apple orchards, Khara Patthar derives its name from a natural boulder which is shaped like an egg.
 The valley is surrounded by pristine deodar and pine forests.
 The place is an ideal picnic spot and a walk around the area is a fun thing to do.

 Best time to visit: